 Wednesday, August 28, 2024

-Mark Cardilli Case / The Churchhill Connections
+Mark Cardilli Jr. Case / The Churchhill Connections

-After a bench trial with Justice Nancy Mills (the governor's sister) Mark Cardilli was sentenced to 7.5 years for shooting and killing his sister's boyfriend.
-However, was it self defense?
-After a post-conviction review, including testimony from experts on self-defense experts, Superior Court Justice John O'Neil ordered a new trial for Cardilli, saying he didn't have effective counsel.
+The presiding judge was Justice Nancy Mills, who is the governor's sister.
+Cardilli appealed, and after a post-conviction review, including testimony from experts on self-defense, Superior Court Justice John O'Neil ordered a new trial for Cardilli, who hadn't had effective counsel.

-However, the State of Maine appealed that decision to the Maine Supreme Court, which vacated the judgement!
 You might recognize the name of one of Cardilli's attorneys: Sarah Churchhill.
-She was later appointed to be a judge, and realeased a dangerous man on $1500 bail.
+She was later appointed to be a judge in Androscoggin County Superior Court, and realeased a dangerous man on $1500 bail.
 He ended up in a stand off in Auburn on Father's Day weekend and was shot and killed.
 Two homes were burned and inside one, a body was found.

 “In my view, given the severity of the charges, the defendant’s criminal history and the serious danger he posed, these important, competing interests were not properly balanced in this case,” Mills wrote.